-Several pressure decreases on the order of 10 psi were observed by both the upper and lower transducers in the second half of 2018 and again in the second half of 2019.
+Several pressure decreases on the order of 10 psi were observed by both the upper and lower transducers in the second half of 2018, 2019, and 2020.
 The duration of each event was on the order of days to weeks and full recovery to static pressure conditions occurred after each event.
-These are possibly responses to local drilling or water production from the monitored coal seam.
+These are likely observed interference effects from nearby groundwater production.

-Figure 3-1 Pressure Transducer Data Wagon Gulch Well MW-34-5-4-1
+Figure 3-1 Pressure Transducer Data Wagon Gulch Well MW-34-5-4-1 3-3